cs50nestm/cs50labs/hexadecimal/README.md

 Complete the second `for` loop in the program on the right to convert a hexadecimal number to a decimal (base 10) number.

 After prompting the user for a hexadecimal number, the program iterates through the string and uses a function `isxdigit()` which checks that each character is a legal hexadecimal digit.
-The same loop then changes all digits to lower case, so that the same algorithm can convert `a` and `A` to the same value.
+The same loop then changes all digits to lower case, so that you can use the same algorithm to convert `'a'` or `'A'` to the `int` `10`.

 {% spoiler "Hint" %}